Patiala: Baradari Gardens

 The Baradari Gardens, the garden with 12 gates, are in the north of old Patiala city, just outside Sheranwala Gate.
 The garden complex, set up during the reign of Maharaja Rajindera Singh, has extensive vegetation of rare trees, shrubs, and flowers dotted with impressive Colonial buildings and a marble statue of Maharaja Rajindera Singh.
 It was built as a royal residence with a cricket stadium, a skating rink, and a small palace set in its heart named Rajindera Kothi.
 The gardens include a museum building with collections of Maharaja Ranjeet Singh.

 After extensive restoration, it opened as a heritage hotel run by Neemrana Hotels group in 2009.
 It is Punjab's first heritage hotel.
-It is near Press Club Patiala which was established in 2006 and now headed by Parveen Komal, president.
+It is near Press Club Patiala which was established in 2006 and is now headed by Parveen Komal, president.

 Press Club Patiala is situated at Barandari Garden Near 20 No. Railway Crossing.
 Headed by Mr. Parveen Komal President www.pressclubpatiala.com.
 It was established by Captain Amrinder Singh Chief Minister Of Punjab in 2006.